ZuhairRaed/flutter_auth_task/README.md

 ## Getting Started

-Your Name: " "
+Your Name: "Ammar Omari"

-Your Email: " "
+Your Email: "ammaromari7077@gmail.com"

-Your Phone Number: " "
+Your Phone Number: "0790065649"